National Hunt Chase Tips & Odds

 About the National Hunt Chase

-The National Hunt Chase is the final race on Cheltenham Festival Day 1, which takes place on a Tuesday in March.
+The National Hunt Chase is the final race on Cheltenham Festival Day 1, which takes place on Tuesday 10th March 2026.
 The race is a Grade 2 novices’ chase over three miles and six furlongs (from 2020) and is exclusively for amateur riders.
 The race was traditionally held over four miles, though the distance was changed due to animal welfare concerns after the 2019 renewal, which was won by Le Breuil.
 The race regularly produces a smart staying chaser, with the dual Grand National-winner Tiger Roll winning the race in 2017.

 The National Hunt Chase was first run back in 1860 and holds the distinction of being run more times than any other race at the Cheltenham Festival.
 The race has been named in honour of several legendary figures of the sport in recent years, including Sir Peter O’Sullevan in 2008, John Oaksey in 2013, Terry Biddlecombe in 2014 and Toby Balding in 2015.
 The race was upgraded to listed status in 2014, and was again boosted to Grade 2 status in 2017.
 Following the 2019 renewal, the BHA announced a series of changes to the conditions of the race, which included shortening the distance by two furlongs to three miles and six furlongs.